ivangfr/react-graphql-databases/README.md

 ## Shutdown

-- To stop applications
+- To stop applications:

-  - If they were started with `Npm`, go to the terminals where they are running and press `Ctrl+C`
+  - If they were started with `Npm`, go to the terminals where they are running and press `Ctrl+C`;

-  - If they were started as a Docker container, go to a terminal and, inside `react-graphql-databases` root folder, run the script below
+  - If they were started as a Docker container, go to a terminal and, inside `react-graphql-databases` root folder, run the script below:
     ```
     ./stop-apps.sh
     ```